Albany, Western Australia: Coastline

 The Albany coastline is notorious for deaths due to king waves washing people off rocks.
 The Torndirrup National Park features some of the more rugged coastline in the area.
 However, there are many beaches that are safe and usable.

-Betty's Beach was named after Betty Jones, who used to go camping there with her family, and was initially called Betty's Bay.
+Betty's Beach was named after Betty Jones, who used to go camping there with her family; the beach was initially called Betty's Bay.

 Frenchman Bay Beach is adjacent to the Torndirrup National Park, and was originally called Quarantine Bay, owing to the quarantine station set up by the British in 1826 on Mistaken Island at the northern end of Goode Beach.